nordnet/cordova-universal-links-plugin/README.md

                  "sha256_cert_fingerprints": ["hash_of_app_certificate"] }
   }]
   ```

   A statement list supports an array of statements within the [ ] marks, but our example file contains only one statement.

-2. The Android app listed in the statement above has an intent filter that specifies the scheme, host, and path pattern of URLs that it wants to handle: in this case, https://www.example.com.
-The intent filter includes a special attribute android:autoVerify, new to Android M, which indicates that Android should verify the statement on the website described in the intent filter when the app is installed.
+2. The Android app listed in the statement above has an intent filter that specifies the scheme, host, and path pattern of URLs that it wants to handle: in this case, `https://www.example.com`.
+The intent filter includes a special attribute `android:autoVerify`, new to Android M, which indicates that Android should verify the statement on the website, described in the intent filter when the app is installed.

 3. A user installs the app.
-Android sees the intent filter with the autoVerify attribute and checks for the presence of the statement list at the specified site; if present, Android checks whether that file includes a statement granting link handling to the app, and verifies the app against the statement by certificate hash.
-If everything checks out, Android will then forward any https://www.example.com intents to the example.com app.
+Android sees the intent filter with the `autoVerify` attribute and checks for the presence of the statement list at the specified site.
+If present, Android checks whether that file includes a statement granting link handling to the app, and verifies the app against the statement by certificate hash.
+If everything checks out, Android will then forward any `https://www.example.com` intents to the `example.com` app.

-4. The user clicks a link to https://www.example.com/puppies on their device.
+4. The user clicks a link to `https://www.example.com/puppies` on the device.
 This link could be anywhere: in a browser, in a Google Search Appliance suggestion, or anywhere else.
-Android forwards the intent to the example.com app.
+Android forwards the intent to the `example.com` app.

-5. The example.com app receives the intent and chooses to handle it, opening the puppies page in the app.
-If for some reason the app had declined to handle the link, or if the app were not on the device, then the link would have been sent to the next default intent handler matching that intent pattern (often the browser).
+5. The `example.com` app receives the intent and chooses to handle it, opening the puppies page in the app.
+If for some reason the app had declined to handle the link, or if the app were not on the device, then the link will be send to the next default intent handler, matching that intent pattern (i.e. browser).

 ### Testing UL for Android locally